 The following day dawned with much lower winds.
-It looked good for a flight to Pitt Island, before heading back to the mainland.
-After breakfast Greg provided a lift out to the airport, I met up again with Dylan the 206 pilot.
-He helped with pulling the 182 out of the hangar, and offered up use of the Air Chathams computer to file the flight plan.
-The Convair was parked up on the ramp, having cargo loaded before its flight out to the mainland.
-The captain asked if I wanted to look around, and I jumped at the chance to check out the cabin and cockpit.
+Conditions looked good for a flight to Pitt Island before heading back to the mainland.
+After breakfast Greg provided a lift out to the airport and I met up again with Dylan the 206 pilot.
+He helped with pulling the 182 out of the hangar and offered up use of the Air Chathams computer to file the flight plan.
+The Convair was parked up on the ramp having cargo loaded before its flight out to the mainland.
+The captain asked if I wanted to look around and I jumped at the chance to check out the cabin and cockpit.
 It certainly looked like something from an earlier era!

-Amazingly, the wind had shifted around and was giving a tailwind for the flight back.
+In a rare show of meteorological good fortune the wind had shifted around and was giving a tailwind again for the flight back.
 I climbed to a little under 10,000 feet and set the autopilot to follow the course set in the IFD540 GPS.
 The Air Chathams Convair was still just about within VHF range, and they were kind enough to use their HF radio to let Auckland Oceanic know that ’53H was airbourne and en-route.

-The flight was very smooth, with nothing to do other than pass the time with a little entertainment from my tablet and occasionally transfer fuel from the ferry tank until it was completely emptied out.
-About 100 miles out from the coast, I made contact with Napier tower, and a little later started my descent.
-There was a fair amount of cloud around, but it was not too challenging to remain in VMC conditions.
+The flight was very smooth with nothing to do other than pass the time with a little entertainment from my tablet and occasionally transfer fuel from the ferry tank until it was completely emptied out.
+About 100 miles out from the coast I made contact with Napier tower, and a little later started my descent.
+There was a fair amount of cloud around but it was not too challenging to remain in visual flight conditions.

-The airport itself was pretty clear, but low cloud was hanging around most of the rest of the area.
+The airport itself was pretty clear but low cloud was hanging around most of the rest of the area.
 Tower cleared me to fly out to the west, back over the sea, and climb up through an area of clear sky until I could get on top of the clouds.
-One circle was enough to get the job done, and I set course for Ardmore.
-The cloud tops slowly rose as I went, and Napier was able to coordinate with Rotorua control and get clearance into their airspace to keep me in clear air.
+One circle was enough to get the job done, and I set course for Ardmore once clear of the clouds.
+The cloud tops slowly rose as I went and Napier was able to coordinate with Rotorua control and get clearance for me to climb into their airspace and remain in clear air.

 There was only one big event left before the end of the New Zealand section.
-This was the annual Warbirds Open Day, held at Ardmore, with plenty of flying displays and ground exhibits.
+This was the annual Warbirds Open Day held at Ardmore, with plenty of flying displays and ground exhibits.
 Planey’s presence had been requested on display in one of the hangars, along with some information boards all about the trip.
-I had been excited to oblige, it was always fun to talk about the flight!
-I arrived a little after seven to taxi Planey around to Hangar 4, and get the displays set up.
-Others were already at work in the hangar, setting up a record-breaking motorcycle as well as an aircraft from the Ardmore Aero Club, and various radio control modelers.
+I had been excited to oblige as it was always fun to talk about the flight, and it was nice to be able to make a small contribution back as Warbirds had been so helpful.
+I arrived a little after seven to taxi Planey around to Hangar 4 and get the displays set up.
+Others were already at work in the hangar setting up a record-breaking motorcycle as well as an aircraft from the Ardmore Aero Club, and various radio control modelers.

-In the afternoon, I took a break from manning the Planey display, and went for a walk around the rest of the show.
+In the afternoon I took a break from manning the Planey display and went for a walk around the rest of the show.
 There were all kinds of exhibits and displays, centered of course around aviation but also classic cars and muscle cars, old military vehicles, and more.
-Back at the 182, plenty of people were still coming by to chat, including an oceanic controller from Auckland control!
-Marnie was kind enough to invite me over to visit the control center before I left on the final leg of the trip, and introduce me to the controllers.
-I eagerly accepted in advance!
+Back at the 182 plenty of people were still coming by to chat, including an oceanic controller from Auckland control!
+Marnie was kind enough to invite me over to visit the control center before I left on the final leg of the trip, and offered to introduce me to the controllers.
+I eagerly accepted in advance.

 Click here to return to the Round the World index.